 - Attempted in Good Omens, where Anathema Device, after trying all other methods to find her book, dramatically pretends to give up, flop down, and let her gaze casually fall on a patch of dirt.

-- The Theory of Narrative Causality is a measurable law on Discworld, so there are many invocation of tropes throughout, some more successful than others.
+- The Theory of Narrative Causality is a measurable law on Discworld, so there are many invocations of tropes throughout, some more successful than others.

-- Quite a lot of this happens in the same book, in fact.
-When the Big Bad (or The Dragon to a dragon, depending how you look at it) calls guards to arrest Captain Vimes, the guards are reluctant to try to arrest him as he is clearly unarmed and outnumbered.
+- When the Big Bad (or The Dragon to a dragon, depending how you look at it) calls guards to arrest Captain Vimes, the guards are reluctant to try to arrest him as he is clearly unarmed and outnumbered.

-- Later in the series, Vetinari orders Vimes to hand in his badge, specifically to invoke Turn In Your Badge and the inevitable determined solving of the crime afterward.
-Subverted in that Vetinari realizes too late that he's triggered a Heroic BSOD in Vimes instead.
+- In Men at Arms, Vetinari orders Vimes to hand in his badge, specifically to invoke Turn in Your Badge and the inevitable determined solving of the crime afterward.
+Subverted in that Vetinari realizes too late that he's triggered a Heroic BSoD in Vimes instead.

 - Tom Sawyer runs his life this way.
 It helps that Mark Twain runs Tom Sawyer's life this way.
+(It helps that Samuel Clemens ran Mark Twain's life this way.)
 Of course, Tom probably knows that.

 - On the other hand, when Huckleberry Finn attempts the same, it ends in disaster.